EwD-Project/EwD-Public/Reading_Rules.md

 ## Conclusion

 You have now completed the EwD Reading Rules, equipping you with essential skills to navigate English pronunciation with the help of diacritics.
-As a next step, consider delving into our **English Vowels Guide**, which offers an in-depth exploration of vowel phonemes and their roles in clear and accurate pronunciation.
+As a next step, consider delving into our **English Phonemes Guide**, which offers an in-depth exploration of English phonemes and their roles in clear and accurate pronunciation.

 Alternatively, if you already possess a solid understanding of English vowels, you could proceed to reading our **Diacritics Guide**.
 This document provides detailed information on each diacritical mark, helping you to apply them effectively in reading.